Managing Neuropathic Pain

 Beware of Depression

 Those with chronic pain, who are not following through with treatment plans as prescribed by a professional, are shown to be at a greater risk for depression.
 This is another point where a journal can help, because if you also log your emotions throughout the pain, as well as measures to help deal with them, you can see if you are at risk for emotional depression.
 If you see trends growing toward depression within the journal, it can be a signal that you need a psychiatric consultant.
+If you are struggling, please reach out to a mental health professional; they can help you determine what kind of counseling and therapy you may need.

 Hypnosis has been shown to assist people suffering with chronic pain to varying degrees.
 It can mostly be administered in two ways.
 First, a post-hypnotic suggestion can help reduce the pain felt.
 Second, self-hypnosis can be taught to a patient, teaching them to hypnotize themselves turning a bout of chronic pain.
 This is also considered a relaxation technique.